rxf992/camera-server-LXD/README.md

 #Remote Painting Machine

-##### This project builds up a distributed system which streams live image from 3 cameras in 3 remote locations over the internet.
+##### This project builds up a distributed system which streams live image from up to 3 cameras in 3 remote locations over the internet.
 A computer-vision application paints the results using 3 robotic painting machines in a gallery space.

-NOTE: Te project has been tested on a raspberry pi B for the camera app, centos OS server (main online bridge server) and ubuntu-gnome 15.10 for the computer vision.
+NOTE: Te project has been tested on a raspberry pi 3B/B+ for the camera app, Ubuntu 18.04LTS Server with root.

 ### The System: